Fox's Stores (later called Central Stores)

 Ozzie Jackson ran the shop until 1955 and then sold it and the associated land to Thomas Lord who had previously farmed at Lime Tree farm.
 Lord (aged 79) moved to live at Walnut Tree House and the shop was taken over by Wilfrid and Alice Ludkin.
 Wilfrid was the grandson of Henry John Ludkin who had run the steam mill in Forncett End between about 1880 and 1930.
-The grocery business failed in 1964 and when Lord died in February 1965 the property was sold to the Hardesty family who lived at The Grove on Wacton Road, near the railway station, and the shop was taken over by the Gray family.
+The grocery business failed in 1964 and the property was sold at auction to the Hardesty family who lived at The Grove on Wacton Road, near the railway station.
+The shop was then taken over by the Gray family.

 The Gray Family

 Beryl and Basil Gray married in 1940 and originally lived at Grove Cottage, on The Grove estate where they worked for the Hardesty family.
 At that time there was a hatchery "Hilltop Chicks" at the Grove and the Grays looked after it.
 When Beryl's father, Herbert Fox (no relation to the afore-mentioned Fox family), died in 1962 she inherited his home, Chestnut Tree Cottage, opposite Chestnut Farm on Long Stratton Road.
-Beryl and Basil took over the Central Stores in about 1965 and ran the shop for at least five years.
+Beryl and Basil ran the Central Stores for at least five years.
 In 1978 the property was sold to Brenda and 'Biz' Bizzell.

 Central Stores in 1979

 Greta and Kenny Herbert were the next shopkeepers, with Greta running the shop and Kenny doing deliveries.
 They ran the shop until about 1981 when Bill and Rita Hellard took over.
 The last shopkeepers were Stan and Ruby Savage who ran the shop until it finally closed in 1986, more than 200 years since it was first opened by Robert West.